 In some situations, exposed elements of a building will be subject to weathering.
 Weathering can react with chemicals within the mortar (usually by dissolving and then the salts crystallising) to cause expansion.
 This can occur with chimneys, for example.

-In that particular instance we had an engineer design a method whereby the load of the bookcase could be transferred to the wall rather than being directly onto the floor.
+In that particular instance, we had an engineer design a method whereby the load of the bookcase could be transferred to the wall rather than being directed onto the floor.

 Whenever there is distortion and cracking the paths of loads through the building should be followed and considered.

 All buildings will eventually deteriorate with age.
 How we maintain and look after them will determine how quickly or slowly they may deteriorate.

 Of course, if that deterioration results in rot or infestation to elements within the building these can result in movement.